Tensions rise as virus cases surge in Wisconsin, Dakotas

 "We hoped this day wouldn't come, but unfortunately, Wisconsin is in a much different, more dire place today, and our health care systems are beginning to become overwhelmed," Evers said.

+The state surpassed 3,000 new virus cases for the first time on Thursday, more than 200 above its previous daily record, set earlier this month.

-South Dakota reported setting records Thursday for active cases, hospitalizations and new deaths, with 14.
-A small hospital that serves the Cheyenne River Sioux Tribe transferred two virus patients out of state after administrators at 14 other facilities said they also were moving patients out.
+South Dakota set records Thursday for active cases, hospitalizations and new deaths, with 14.
+A small hospital that serves the Cheyenne River Sioux Tribe transferred two virus patients out of state after administrators at 14 other facilities said they were diverting patients.

 That contradicted assurances by Gov. Kristi Noem, a Republican whose plan for combating the virus has focused on increasing treatment capacity rather than preventing infection.
 Noem, who has insisted since the spring that the spread of the disease was inevitable, has come under growing criticism.